 Overview

 Economic health and financial inclusion aim to make banking services more accessible and affordable, while also opening up opportunities for entrepreneurship and broader economic participation.
 We collaborate with stakeholders across our core markets to enhance financial access, promote financial literacy, strengthen consumer protection, and improve distribution channels.
-This strategic approach reflects CIMB’s commitment to advancing economic inclusion and ensuring our services contribute positively to the wider community.
+This strategic approach aligns with CIMB’s commitment to advancing economic inclusion and ensuring our services contribute positively to the wider community.

 Commitment to Economic Inclusion and Health

-To improve economic inclusion and health within the communities where we operate, we take the following approach in our efforts:
+We take the following approach in our efforts:

 a) Prioritising Economic Inclusion and Financial Health of Vulnerable Populations